Clergy who are not canonically resident in the diocese must apply for a license to participate in regular sacramental ministry here.

 Requesting a License

 Any clergy person who is not canonically resident and wishes to preach, minister the sacraments or hold any public service in the diocese on a regular basis for more than 2 months must obtain a License to Officiate.
-Please contact Cheryl Daves Wilburn, associate for pastoral care and canonical acts, to begin the process.
+Please contact The Rev. Dr. Robert Phillips, Canon for Leadership Development and Congregational Care, to begin the process.
 The requirements are:

 - A letter that you are a priest (deacon) in good standing from your canonical bishop to Bishop Budde